 Welcome to the Saline County Quilt Trail.
 The volunteer coordinator for this trail is Debbie Susky.
 She and her husband Lee and daughter Jennifer built five of the quilt blocks on display in the county.
 Debbie would like to thank all the other quilt block builders and owners for taking part in this community project.
 Saline County is located in the central portion of the state.
 Benton is the county seat and in 2021 was voted by Money Magazine as one of the “Best Places to Live” in the U.S. Other towns/communities include Alexander, Avilla, Bauxite, Bryant, East End, Haskell, Sardis, Shannon Hills and Traskwood.
 As noted by the Arkansas Encyclopedia: Saline County is one of the state’s oldest counties, having been formed in 1835 when Arkansas was still a territory.
 Named for the salt works that were established in the area during the county’s early years, it was a key county in the mid-twentieth century and served as a center of activity for workers from the Aluminum Company of America (Alcoa) and Reynolds mining operations.
 At one time, the mines produced more than ninety percent of all aluminum ore produced in the United States.
 Saline County contains a diverse geography, ranging from the mountainous areas of the northwest to the flatter plain areas of the southeast.
 The Saline River runs roughly north to south; its tributaries are in the hills.

-#17-2, Star Valley Farm, is at 9057 Brazil Road, Benton AR.
+#17-2, Star Valley Farm, is at 9170 Brazil Road, Benton AR.
 Owner Carrie McWilliams shares the story.
+The 8’x8′ block hangs on the barn roof.
 Our farm, located in rural Saline County, has been in the family for over 50 years.
 My husband has said when he was a boy, the night sky was impressive – “a valley full of stars”.
 It is that way still, and is the farm’s name – Star Valley Farms.
 The quilt block depicts both the valley made by the local hills, and the nighttime stars.
 The farm’s family remaining patriarchs are the three brothers, represented by the three stars.
 I chose a pattern that illustrates all of this, and will be easily reproduced on my next quilt project.

 #17-3, Double Wedding Ring, is at 5172 Salt Creek Rd., Benton, AR.
 Owner Lesa Elrod shares: The double wedding ring pattern dates back in the U.S. to the 1800’s.
 Mothers and grandmothers would gather to make double wedding ring quilts for wedding gifts since its known that a marriage begun with a double wedding ring quilt on the bed was certainly blessed.
 I come from a long line of quilters.
 Even in recent years, my mother and her sisters would gather once a week to quilt.
 I had to watch out–sometimes I learned more than just quilting.
 Those memories are priceless.
 After discovering barn quilts, I knew I had to have one.
 The double wedding ring quilt pattern has always been a favorite of mine.
 I actually have a double wedding ring quilt passed down to me that my grandmother made.
 After 40 years of marriage, I can say that I’ve truly been blessed.